namphan2599/unravel123/README.md

-## "Can I tell you a TCP joke?"
-"Please tell me a TCP joke."
-"OK, I'll tell you a TCP joke."
+## Two SQL tables sit at the bar.
+A query approaches and asks "Can I join you?"